*Updated December 5, 2022

 3 Hashtag Myths

 When hashtags were first introduced to the world, companies didn’t know how to use them effectively.
-In fact, most people didn’t fully understand how social media algorithms used hashtags to make your content more discoverable.
+In fact, most people didn’t fully understand how social media algorithms use hashtags to make your content more discoverable.

 Myth #1: Hashtags Can Make Your Content Go Viral